 Mondongo’s in Laureles (view on Google Maps) is a great place for non-vegans to taste the famous Mondongo soup.
 (I didn’t know what it is made of before trying, so my rational brain didn’t prevent me from experiencing this culinary delight.)

-Medellin is home to an endless amount of bars, nightclubs, music venues, and everything else you need to spend a fun night out.
+There’s no shortage of things to do in Medellin at night.
+The city is home to an endless amount of bars, nightclubs, music venues, and everything else you need to spend a fun night out.
 If you are looking to meet other travelers, trendy El Poblado (around Parque Lleras) or upcoming Envigado may be your choice.
 For a more local experience you may try the neighborhoods Laureles and Estadio.

 The lively Laureles neighborhood in Medellin offers a lot of local charm with its tree-lined streets, colorful murals, and green parks.
 It’s a great place for relaxedly strolling around the streets with breaks in cosy cafes or delicious local restaurants.